 Protecting Property Using Bankruptcy Exemptions

 When my clients file bankruptcy in Decatur, Georgia, they often want to know if they can keep their property in Chapter 7 or Chapter 13 bankruptcy.
+Protecting property using bankruptcy exemptions is possible in Georgia.
 The good news is that you can definitely keep property, such as cars, homes, and bank accounts in bankruptcy.

 Decatur bankruptcy filers, like all people who file bankruptcy in Georgia, are entitled to what are known as “bankruptcy exemptions.”
 The exemptions are provided by Georgia law and applied through the bankruptcy law to allow people who file bankruptcy to protect their property.
 There are several popular exemptions as outlined below.